sbmlteam/libsbml/ci.md

-# CI/CD for libSBML documentation
+# Developer documentation of CI/CD for libSBML

 Continuous integration/continuous deployment (CI/CD) for libSMBL is implemented in [GitHub actions](https://docs.github.com/en/actions).

-This file provides a description of the jobs that make up this CI/CD system.
-Note that links herein point to the SBML Team GitHub repo default branch, and may differ in branches and forks.
+This file provides a description of the jobs that make up this CI/CD system, as documentation for developers - a description of the artefacts provided to users can be found in [artefacts.md](https://github.com/sbmlteam/libsbml/blob/development/artefacts.md).

 The jobs run differ depending on the event (push, PR, nightly build) and are summarised below.
 The YAML files triggering each CI/CD run can be found under [`./github/workflows/`](https://github.com/sbmlteam/libsbml/tree/development/.github/workflows).

+Note that links herein point to the SBML Team GitHub repo default branch, and may differ in branches and forks.
 ## Nightly builds ([store-artefact.yml](https://github.com/sbmlteam/libsbml/actions/workflows/store-artefact.yml))

 ### Configurations